notadeejay/rbc-training/data/Week 4 Day 2/00__Intro to JavaScript PT. II Lecture__Lecture.md

 name: Intro to JavaScript Part 2
 ---

+## Objectives

+By the end of this class, you should be able to:
+- Create arrays and objects in javascript
+- Get and set values from both types
+- Write a for "loop"

 ## Teacher Notes

 - Make sure you start this day with a heavy review of the JavaScript concepts they learned last week.